mwebb33/slab_application_examples/sld2-getting-started/how-do-you-use-it.md

 * **STEP 1** Open a project configuration (The selected perspective should be "Simplicity IDE".).

 * **STEP 2** Select **SOFTWARE COMPONENTS** and search with "third" keyword in the Search keywords, component's name input

+  > Make sure that the components with **Evaluation** quality level are enabled in the Software Components view.

   ![SoftwareComponents](doc/studio/sdke/sw-components.png)